orbeon/orbeon-forms-doc/form-runner/feature/model-context-protocol-mcp-server.md

 You can generate a token from Form Builder, using the "Create Model Context Protocol (MCP) token" dialog.

 ![Creating an MCP token in Form Builder](../images/mcp-token-dialog.webp)

+If choosing "Readonly" access, only read-only operations will be allowed, such as listing forms and retrieving form metadata.
+If choosing "Read/Write" access, all operations will be allowed, including creating and modifying forms.

 By default, the token validity is one day.
 You can change this by setting the following property: